stonecoinproject/Stonecoin/doc/README.md

-StoneCoin Core 1.0.0
+Stone Core 1.0.0
 =====================

-This is the official reference wallet for StoneCoin digital currency and comprises the backbone of the StoneCoin peer-to-peer network.
-You can [download StoneCoin Core](https://www.stonecoin.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Proton digital currency and comprises the backbone of the Proton peer-to-peer network.
+You can [download Stone Core](https://stone.io) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run StoneCoin on your native platform.
+The following are some helpful notes on how to run Proton on your native platform.

 ### Unix